KarelKubat/one-billion-row-challenge/README.md

 ## Is the output correct?

-I have provided four reference files that you can `diff` against: `data/100.csv.out`, `data/2m.csv.out`, `data/10m.csv.out` etc..
+I have provided reference files that you can `diff` against: `data/100.csv.out` (the output for the processing of `data/100.csv`), `data/2m.csv.out` (output for processing `data/2m.csv`), `data/10m.csv.out` etc..

 The files were produced by `naive.go` which uses the `printf`-like formatting `"%-30s %.2f %.2f %.2f\n"` for each location's name, minimum temperature, average, and maximum.
 If your solution generates output in the same format, then diffing `data/$SIZE-csv.out` against your ouput should produce no differences.

 Unless of course `naive.go` doesn't properly work.
 In that case let me know.